MeasureTransport/MParT/docs/source/installation.rst

 To support a GPU at the moment, you need a few special requirements.
 Due to the way that Kokkos handles GPU code, MParT must be compiled using a special wrapper around NVCC that Kokkos provides.

-First, we compile Kokkos with the required options:
+First, we compile Kokkos with the required options.
+Kokkos source code can be obtained from the `kokkos/kokkos <https://github.com/kokkos/kokkos>`_ repository on Github.

 .. code-block:: bash

+    cd <path/to/kokkos>
+    mkdir build
+    cd build
     cmake \
         -DCMAKE_INSTALL_PREFIX=</new/kokkos/install/path> \
         -DBUILD_SHARED_LIBS=ON                            \